Dragons of Wonderhatch

 Dragons of Wonderhatch is a Japanese live-action/animated series.

 Plot

 Nagi, a girl with synesthesia, from the real world meets a boy from a fantasy world, where dragons exist and are rideable, called Thaim.

 Production

 Dragons of Wonderhatch was produced by Production I.G and has two directors, Kentaro Hagiwara, for the live action segments and Takashi Otsuka.
 Its original score was written by Hisaki Kato and Yasunori Nishiki.

 Release

 Dragons of Wonderhatch was first released on December 20, on Disney+ and Hulu.

+Reception

+Dragons of Wonderhatch received mixed reviews from critics.